Modified cars - what you need to know

 However, it's important to remember that as technology improves, the driver of the car still has the most important job to do - and that means they must not get distracted by in-car entertainment, such as watching a TV screen in the rear-view mirror, or rummaging around with an MP3 player.
 Moving images within view of the driver are illegal whilst driving.

 Lights or reflectors

 Headlamps must show a largely white or yellow light.
 Rear position lamps must show a steady red light to the rear only.
 Tinting of rear reflectors which will reduce efficiency in darkness is not permitted

 Wheels and tyres

 Changes to wheels and tyres can significantly alter your car's behaviour on the road.
 Important points to consider when fitting bigger wheels and tyres is to:

 - make sure they are approved by the vehicle manufacturer

 - give adequate clearance between tyre and bodywork

 Modifications to the suspension which is the fitment of stiffer springs and lowering kits, should be only be done where the car's road handling will not be compromised.
-This work must be carried out by a competent engineer.
+This work must be carried out by a professional engineer.

 Modifications to your car's brakes must at all times be carried out by a professional engineer.
-Before parting with your money, seek advice from independent suppliers and the vehicle manufacturer to ensure that the brakes you intend fitting are approved and will not involve any major modification of existing mounting points.
+Before parting with your money, seek advice from independent suppliers and the vehicle manufacturer to make sure that the brakes you intend fitting are approved and will not involve any major change of existing mounting points.